envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: When viewing a code scanning alert what is the `Show paths` option used for?

-a) It will display the path through the code that leads to the issue causing the alert.
+a) It will show recommendations on how to fix the vulnerability

-b) It's used for showing the paths to the CodeQL queries that were used to find the vulnerability
+b) It will display the path through the code that leads to the issue causing the alert.

-c) It will show recommendations on how to fix the vulnerability
+c) It's used for showing the paths to the CodeQL queries that were used to find the vulnerability

 d) It's used for showing the file path to the CodeQL database that was used to find the vulnerability

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 It will display the path through the code that leads to the issue causing the alert.